Audio updated March 29, 2026, for Apple device compatibility.

 Fewer Insulin Surges, Lower Daily Insulin Exposure

 Every significant glucose spike requires insulin.
-When spikes are large and frequent, insulin stays elevated for much of the day—even if fasting glucose and HbA1c appear normal.
+When spikes are large and frequent, insulin stays elevated for much of the day—even if fasting glucose appears normal.
+Low variability means smaller insulin releases and longer periods when insulin is low.

 Faster Return to Baseline = Metabolic Flexibility